ccdaisy/Spiral-Knights-Model-Converter/README.md

  - DAT Directly from the Spiral Knights game files

 #When will you release it?
- - SKDatOBJ / SK Model to OBJ has been released!
-Check the releases tab at the top.
+ - SKDatOBJ / SK Model to OBJ has been released, however I have pulled it back due to some issues.

 #Special Thanks
  - Three Rings Design: You guys are awesome!
 Thank you **so much** for making your source code open source.
 I couldn't have done this without you guys.